Avafly/Homework-Project/DataStructure/DoublyLinkedList/README.md

 The `tTOKEN` structure  stores the string and its count, the `NODE` structure stores the addresses of `tTOKEN` and the left and right nodes, and the `LIST` structure stores the address of the Linked List's head and rear and the count of the nodes.

-You can delete the node, print the node, or exit.
+You can delete the node, print the linked list, or quit.
 The program frees the memory when deleting a node or quits.

 ### How to run